chainer/chainer/docs/source/chainermn/model_parallel/overview.rst

 2. Synchronous Model Parallel
 -----------------------------

-ChainerMN restricts itself to the synchronous updates.
+ChainerMN restricts itself to synchronous SGD.
-Though the asynchronous counterpart seems to be more computationally efficient, the asynchronous updates often suffer from the stale gradients problem and results in difficulty while debugging.
+Though the asynchronous counterpart seems to be more computationally efficient, asynchronous SGD often suffer from the stale gradients problem and results in difficulty while debugging.
-The synchronous communication makes them simpler.
+ChainerMN's synchronous communication model makes SGD simpler.

 3. Single-Program-Multiple-Data (SPMD)